rolancon/confetti/README.md

 # Confetti
-Confetti is a generic data description language with semantics based on data algebra and a syntax derived from configuration files.
+Confetti is a generic data description language with semantics based on _Data Algebra_ and a syntax derived from _configuration files_.
 Confetti is an extension of the [K-V](https://github.com/rolancon/key-value) data format.
 The file extension for Confetti files is _.cft_.

 The data structures in Confetti mirror those found in [Data Algebra](https://algebraixlib.readthedocs.io/en/latest/intro.html), which is based entirely on [Zermelo-Fraenkel set theory with the axiom of choice (ZFC)](https://en.wikipedia.org/wiki/Zermelo-Fraenkel_set_theory).

-The basic data structure in Data Algebra is a Couplet, called a pair in Confetti.
+The basic data structure in Data Algebra is a _Couplet_, called a _pair_ in Confetti.
 This is very similar to a key-value pair, where the key gives context for (describes) the value.
 See [K-V](https://github.com/rolancon/key-value) for more information.
-Couplets can be grouped together in a _set_: these are called Relations in Data Algebra, and tuples in Confetti.
+Couplets can be grouped together in a _set_: these are called _Relations_ in Data Algebra, and _tuples_ in Confetti.
 Tuples are quite similar to records in a database.
-Tuples in turn are then grouped together in an enclosing set, know as a Clan, which mimics a table in a database schema.
-Finally, Clans could be grouped together in a set called a Horde, which is somewhat equivalent to a database.
+Tuples in turn are then grouped together in an enclosing set, know as a _Clan_, which mimics a table in a database schema.
+Finally, Clans could be grouped together in a set called a _Horde_, which is somewhat equivalent to a database.

-These four data structures can generically model many different types of data stores and data formats, e.g.: key-value stores, document stores, relational databases, RDF triple stores, graph databases, configuration files, CSV files, spreadsheets, XML, JSON.
-The syntax to model these sets and couplets is derived from [configuration files](https://github.com/madmurphy/libconfini/blob/master/MANUAL.md), also known as [INI files](https://en.wikipedia.org/wiki/INI_file) on Windows.
+These four data structures can generically model many different types of data stores and data formats, e.g.: key-value stores and [value types]() as in K-V, and document stores, relational databases, RDF triple stores, graph databases, configuration files, CSV files, spreadsheets, XML and JSON as in Confetti.
+The syntax to model these sets and pairs is derived from [configuration files](https://github.com/madmurphy/libconfini/blob/master/MANUAL.md), also known as [INI files](https://en.wikipedia.org/wiki/INI_file) on Windows.

-The syntax of Confetti for data structures is limited to the character set and whitespace rules of [Lazycode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#lazycode), the syntax of values is extended to the character set of [Minicode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#minicode).
+Just as in K-V, the syntax of Confetti for data structures is limited to the character set and [whitespace rules](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#whitespace) of [Lazycode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#lazycode), the syntax of values is extended to the character set of [Minicode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#minicode).

 ## Terms